 Maximilien François de Robespierre (1758-1794) was the most significant leader of the French Revolution’s radical period.
-Robespierre has divided historians and historical opinion, just as he divided opinion in his own time.
+Robespierre has divided historians and modern thinkers, just as he divided opinion in his own time.
 Some consider him the revolution’s greatest dictator, the arch ‘sanguinocrat’, the driving force behind the Committee of Public Safety (CPS) and the Reign of Terror.
 Others have taken a more nuanced and measured view of Robespierre, believing his power and influence have been exaggerated and misrepresented.
 Whatever the extent of his power, Robespierre is a fascinating figure.
 Obsessed with virtue and incorruptibility, disinterested in material gain and distractions, Robespierre was a man entirely dedicated to the revolution.

 Robespierre was born in Arras, about 115 miles (180 kilometres) north of Paris, in 1758.
 His mother died when Robespierre was an infant and his father abandoned the family shortly after, leaving Robespierre and his siblings to be raised by their grandparents.
 He attended a local school and proved an exceptional student, winning a scholarship to Paris.
 There he shared classes with Camille Desmoulins, who for much of the revolution was a political ally.
 As a 16-year-old Robespierre was chosen to deliver a Latin eulogy to the newly crowned Louis XVI – but the king famously snubbed young Robespierre, remaining in his carriage out of the rain then leaving early.
-By the early 1780s, Robespierre had graduated with a law degree and returned to Arras, where he worked as a defence lawyer.
+By the early 1780s, Robespierre had graduated with a law degree and returned to Arras where he worked as a defence lawyer.
 He became one of the region’s best advocates, taking on and winning some high profile cases and frequently working pro bono (‘for the public good’) on behalf of those who could not pay.

 Robespierre’s political life began in 1789 when he was elected to represent the Third Estate of Artois at the Estates General.
-Radical in his views, he was one of the first to join the Breton Club (a forerunner to the Jacobin clubs) and, later, the National Assembly.
-Robespierre’s influence in the National Constituent Assembly was overshadowed by the oratorical power of men like Mirabeau and Bailly.
+Radical in his views, he was one of the first to join the Breton Club (a forerunner to the Jacobin club) and, later, the National Assembly.
+Robespierre’s influence in the National Constituent Assembly was overshadowed by the oratorical power of men like Honore Mirabeau and Jean-Sylvain Bailly.
 He was more effective behind the scenes, however, and came to exert considerable influence in the Jacobin club.
 Robespierre did not sit in the Legislative Assembly (he famously raised the self-denying ordinance that prevented this) but was elected to the National Convention in September 1792.
 Robespierre was an avid believer in republicanism, democracy, equality and the ideas of Jean-Jacques Rousseau.
-In his first months in the Convention Robespierre expressed his opposition to slavery in the French colonies, to a declaration of revolutionary war in Europe, to the use of capital punishment and the excessive use of violence.
+In his first months in the Convention, Robespierre expressed his opposition to slavery in the French colonies, to a declaration of revolutionary war in Europe, to the use of capital punishment and the excessive use of violence.
 But like the revolution itself, his views would change and radicalise with time.

 Robespierre’s profile and influence increased during the autumn of 1792.
 His policies and speeches became popular with the sans culottes of Paris, who admired Robespierre’s democratic values and his regular assertions that the revolution belonged to the people, not the politicians.
 Robespierre’s opponents blamed him for igniting the September Massacres; the accusation was baseless, though he later justified the massacres as a legitimate revolutionary action.
 Within the Convention, Robespierre became a prolific leader of the Montagnard faction.
 His speeches, like much of his political career, divided opinion.
 Robespierre was undoubtedly eloquent and his speeches were rigorously prepared – but they did not please everyone.
 “He is too verbose and does not know when to stop”, one observer noted.
 Robespierre himself was cold, humourless, single-minded and difficult to like.
 He had few friends and never married, despite constant offers from women he did not know.
 The historian Thomas Carlyle called him the “sea-green incorruptible”.
-Danton’s coarse view of Robespierre was that he “can’t fuck and money scares the hide off him”.
+Georges Danton‘s coarse view of Robespierre was that he “can’t fuck and money scares the hide off him”.

 Marisa Linton, historian

 Robespierre spent the first half of 1793 plotting against the Girondins, whose orators still dominated the National Convention.
-In the spring of 1793, Robespierre took this fight to the Jacobin club, where he urged the people to take action against Jacques Brissot and his followers.
+In the spring of 1793, Robespierre took this fight to the Jacobin club where he urged the people to take action against Jacques Brissot and his followers.
 Robespierre’s incitement paid off on June 2nd when an uprising of the National Guard and the sans culottes forced the expulsion of 29 Girondin deputies from the Convention.
 Though Robespierre had played an important role in orchestrating this, he later claimed it as an expression of the popular will.
 With his Girondinist opposition gone, Robespierre’s influence began to increase.
 In late July 1793, he gained election to the Committee of Public Safety (CPS) and became the committee’s spokesman on the floor of the Convention.

-This is where uncertainty about Robespierre’s influence begins.
-While undoubtedly an influential figure on the CPS, it is unlikely he dominated the Committee, as is often assumed.
+This is where uncertainty about Robespierre’s power begins.
+While undoubtedly an influential figure on the CPS, it is unlikely he dominated the Committee as is often assumed.
 Robespierre’s ideas, actions and leadership played a critical role in bringing on the Reign of Terror.
 Seeking to extend their control over the revolution, and under pressure from the Parisian sans culottes, Robespierre and his colleagues on the CPS made “terror the order of the day”.
 Together they engineered the Law of Suspects (September 1793), which provided a legal basis for the Terror; the Decree on Emergency Government (October 1793), which suspended the constitution and individual rights; and the Law of Frimaire (December 1793), which further centralised government power in the hands of the CPS.
 Robespierre justified these measures with a number of speeches in late 1793 and early 1794.
 He equated revolutionary terror with virtue because it cleansed and secured the nation.

 1. Maximilien Robespierre was the most significant revolutionary leader of the radical period (1792-94), a critical figure in the Committee of Public Safety (CPS) and an architect of the Reign of Terror.